paraslonic/orthosnake/README.md

 Please place fasta formated genomes (with .fna extension) in the fna folder.\
 Run with `snakemake --use-conda`

-If genome files have extension other than .fna please rename the files, i.e. with following command:
+If genome files have extension other than .fna please rename them, i.e. with following command:
 `for i in fna/*.fasta; do mv $i fna/$(basename $i .fasta).fna; done`